perfectprice/perfectprice-docs/data-formats/competition.md

 This document covers competitive rate data coming __into__ Perfect Price.
 This applies both when you are getting set up with Perfect Price and on an ongoing basis, so the AI can constantly learn from experience and react to market changes.

 We are __sometimes__ able to customize various data structures or import your data in the format you can easily export it in, and transform it into the format we need.
-So please ask us if your data does not line up perfectly with our formats!
-We don't expect it to.
+Please ask us if your data does not line up perfectly with our formats.

 It is __usually__ worthwhile to send us an export of data in the format you have easy access to.
 Sometimes we may be able to [transform](https://en.wikipedia.org/wiki/Extract,_transform,_load) it into the format we need more easily or reliably than your systems can.